 Coal Tar Dyes These dyes are derived from petrochemicals, and may be contaminated with trace amounts of heavy metals such as arsenic, cadmium and lead.
 Dyes in cleaning products can be absorbed through the skin or ingested in the case of soap residue on dishes.

 Cocamide Dea This is a chemically-modified form of coconut oil carcinogen used as a foaming agent.

 Chlorine Bleach Due to the concentration of this cleaning agent, it has also become the #1 cause of household poisoning.
-Each time you wash your dishes, detergent residue is left on them, which accumulates with each washing and is picked up next time you use the dish.
+Each time you wash your dishes, the detergent residue is left on them, which accumulates with each washing and is picked up next time you use the dish.
 Further, when chlorine is released, it’s fumes are also released into the air thus causing bronchial issues and asthma.

-DEA (Diethanolamine), MEA (Monoethanolamine), TEA (Triethanolamine) These are hormone disrupting chemicals known to form nitrates and nitrosamines.
+DEA (Diethanolamine), MEA (Monoethanolamine), TEA (Triethanolamine) These are hormone-disrupting chemicals known to form nitrates and nitrosamines.
 These ethoxylated alcohols may also be contaminated with a possible human carcinogen that is persistent in the environment and causes asthma, face irritations and other major health issues.

-Formaldehyde This chemical is a cancer causing agent.
+Formaldehyde This chemical is a cancer-causing agent.
 It has also been found to cause severe asthma and allergies.